zeus-volkov-systems/messageapi/README.md

 To install on a mission system at NCEI, do the following:

 1. Make sure you are logged into the NCEI gitlab in the usual way.
 If you are logged, in, you will be able to access repositories.
-2. Copy/paste the following four lines in a terminal one by one, hitting enter after each, for the user that will be using MessageAPI:
+2. Copy/paste the following five lines in a terminal one by one, hitting enter after each, for the user that will be using MessageAPI:
     - wget https://git.ncei.noaa.gov/sesb/sscs/messageapi/-/raw/master/scripts/install/package/install.sh?inline=false --no-check-certificate -O install.sh
     - chmod +x install.sh
     - ./install.sh "C_CPP"
     - rm install.sh
-3. You now have access to
+    - source ~/.bashrc
+3. You now have access to all MessageAPI resources needed to build and run MessageAPI dependent software, including build templates, headers, and shared libraries.
+Convenient environment variables have also been set up in the bashrc (which are also used by build templates) - use a cat ~/.bashrc to see which ones are available.

 ###### Building From Source
 When acquired through repository, the package can be built from source in order to run included tests.
 A Dockerfile for building the package is included in the resources/docker directory - this Dockerfile is based on the RHEL7 UBI and contains all necessary packages needed to build the MessageAPI system.
 This file can be used as-is or as a reference to guide what resources and conditions are necessary.

-Important to note - because of the way MessageAPI handles Session bootstrapping, it is not required to bundle the MessageAPI core with user ConditionFactories, TransformationFactories, or Endpoints.
-As long as these are made available to MessageAPI on the Java classpath at Session creation, Sessions will be able to use them.
+Important to note - because of the way MessageAPI handles Session bootstrapping, it is not required or even desired to bundle the MessageAPI core with user classes.
+As long as these are made available to MessageAPI on the Java classpath at Session creation within a JAR, Sessions will be able to use them.
 This design makes it easier to automate things like creating K8s pods of certain session types.

-If installed from precom
+Also important to note for native Session use - MessageAPI Core and any user classes must be included in a JAR (not necessarily the same JAR), and these JARS must be explicitly listed on the Java CLASSPATH (they cannot be included  using directory wildcard expansions).
+This is due to how the JVM is created during session spin-up.
+See the CLASSPATH variable in ~/.bashrc with the #messageapi_core_set_classpath comment to see how the core is included on the classpath.
+To include user class-containing JARS, just add them in a similar way.

 If desired or needed, MessageAPI can be bundled into other JARS or packages containing user Factories and Endpoints for portability, performance, security, or other reasons.